AbdullahPariyani/Ethereum-Solidity/README.md

 Simple hello world Program

 # 2. User Details -
-Use stuck, mapping and based on that, getUserData, Add new multiple User data, and get User count
+Use struct, mapping and based on that, getUserData, Add new multiple User data, and get User count